What Makes Rum the Most Diverse Spirit You're Not Drinking?

 Dark (Aged) Rum rests in barrels for years, developing deep flavors of molasses, dried fruit, oak, and baking spices.
 Premium aged rums are meant for sipping neat or on the rocks, much like fine whiskey.
 Explore Ron Zacapa 23, Diplomatico Reserva Exclusiva, or Appleton Estate 12 Year.

 Rhum Agricole is made from fresh sugarcane juice instead of molasses, producing a grassy, vegetal, and distinctly different spirit.
 It is primarily made in the French Caribbean (Martinique, Guadeloupe).
-Rhum J.M. and Clément are excellent starting points.
+Rhum J.M. and Clement are excellent starting points.
+Martinique's AOC designation ensures quality and authenticity comparable to French wine appellations.

 Overproof Rum exceeds 57% ABV and packs serious punch.
 Wray & Nephew White Overproof from Jamaica is iconic — it is the backbone of many tiki cocktails and adds intensity that standard-proof rums cannot match.